February birthstone: Amethyst

 Although durable, amethyst must be properly cared for to maintain its lustre.

-Keep amethyst away from severe temperature changes, which could cause the stone to crack.
+Keep it away from severe temperature changes, which could cause the stone to crack.
 Additionally, you should store the stone away from direct sunlight, as too much exposure may result in some loss of its beautiful colour.

 No Comments